awsdocs/amazon-ec2-user-guide/doc_source/AMIEncryption.md

 EC2 instances with encrypted EBS volumes are launched from AMIs in the same way as other instances\.
 In addition, when you launch an instance from an AMI backed by unencrypted EBS snapshots, you can encrypt some or all of the volumes during launch\.

-Like EBS volumes, snapshots in AMIs can be encrypted by either your default AWS Key Management Service customer master key \(CMK\), or to a customer managed key that you specify\.
-You must in all cases have permission to use the selected key\.
+Like EBS volumes, snapshots in AMIs can be encrypted by either your default AWS KMS key, or to a customer managed key that you specify\.
+You must in all cases have permission to use the selected KMS key\.

 AMIs with encrypted snapshots can be shared across AWS accounts\.
 For more information, see [Shared AMIs](sharing-amis.md)\.